This article may contain compensated links. Please read disclaimer for more info.

 7. Colmar

-Colmar is the type of city that people dream about when they’re planning a trip to France.
-Not only is it one of the most beautiful cities in France, but it’s also been one of France’s cultural centers since the 13th century.
+Colmar is the type of city people dream about when planning a trip to France.
+Not only is it one of the prettiest cities in France, but it’s also been one of France’s cultural centers since the 13th century.

 From spring to fall, Colmar is a must-stop for any Alsace road trip.
-From mid-November to the end of the year, it hosts one of the best Christmas markets in Alsace in a fairytale atmosphere.
+From mid-November to the end of the year, the city hosts one of the best Christmas markets in Alsace in a fairytale atmosphere.

 Where to stay in Colmar: